Melbourne-BMDS/mimic34md2020/index.md

 ## Dates and Times

-- The course will run from Tuesday 23 June through Friday 26 June
+- The course will run from Monday 29 June through Thursday 2 July.
 - Synchronous sessions will start at 9:00 AM

 ## Course Format